Boshard History, Family Crest & Coats of Arms

 The surname Boshard is derived from a Germanic personal name composed of the German elements "bos," which meant "audacious," and "hard," which meant "hardy" or "brave."
 Thus, the name no doubt originally referred to a person who was very tough or one who was inclined to fight.
 Some instances of the Boshard surname are derived from the personal name Burkhart, and the German word boese, which meant "naughty" and "tough."

 The surname Boshard was first found in Westphalia, where the name Bossart became noted for its many branches within the region, where each house acquired a status and influence which was envied by the princes of the region.
 In their later history the Bossart family became a power unto themselves and were elevated to the ranks of nobility.

 Early History of the Boshard family

-Another 145 words (10 lines of text) covering the years 1746, 1538 and 1539 are included under the topic Early Boshard History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Boshard research.
+Another 73 words (5 lines of text) covering the years 1746, 1538 and 1539 are included under the topic Early Boshard History in all our PDF Extended History products and printed products wherever possible.

 Boshard Spelling Variations

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Boshard include Bossart, Bosart, Bosarte, Bossarte, Bossard, Bossardt, Bosard, Bosardt, Bossarde, Bosarde and many more.

 Early Notables of the Boshard family (pre 1700)